SUCCESS is reader-supported. When you make a purchase through links on our site, we may earn an affiliate commission at no extra cost to you.

 John was 53 when the bad news hit: His department was being moved offshore.
 Since joining the company eight years earlier, he had worked his way up to a solid position in middle management with a decent salary and great benefits.
 Now, he was out of a job.

 Across the country and around the world, legions of people are abandoning their dependence on big business and seeking independence through their own enterprises.
-Every month, about 1 million Americans go through some type of job change or loss, and increasingly they are deciding to start their own businesses.
+According to the Bureau of Labor Statistics, the number of “job losers and persons who completed temporary jobs” remained at about 2,800 in March, April and May 2022.
+Additionally, an increasing amount of people are deciding to start their own businesses.

-1. Job Security.
 Only a generation or two ago, going into business for yourself was considered risky, and the safest route was to get a good job in a large firm.
-Now, working for a traditional corporation has become the risky option.
-Working for yourself has become the new job security.
-“If I’m working for someone else, I’m trading time for money, but I’m not building any equity,” says Duncan MacPherson, co-founder and co-CEO of Pareto Systems, a consulting firm.
-“As an entrepreneur, I’m the master of my own destiny.
+Now, working for a traditional corporation has become the risky option and working for yourself has become the new job security.
+“If I’m working for someone else, I’m trading time for money, but I’m not building any equity,” says Duncan MacPherson, founder and CEO of Pareto Systems, a consulting firm.
+“As an entrepreneur, I’m the master of my own destiny.”

-3. Flexibility.
-It doesn't matter if you're in a big city or small town.
+It doesn’t matter if you’re in a big city or small town.
 Entrepreneurship is an equal-opportunity employer.
-E-mail, cheap teleconferencing and a new generation of Web tools make it possible to run a fully competitive business from a home desktop.
+E-mail, cheap teleconferencing and a new generation of web tools make it possible to run a competitive business from a home desktop.
 As a home-based businessperson, you can expand your business to Chicago, San Francisco, Hong Kong and London—and still make the soccer game.

-4. Make More Money.
 There is far greater opportunity to make money by building your own business than by working for someone else’s.
 “Everyone has heard the phrase, ‘The American Dream.’
-I look at it as ‘The American Reality,’ ” says Jeffrey Gitomer, best-selling author of the Little Red Book of Selling and the Little Gold Book of YES!
+I look at it as ‘The American Reality,’” says Jeffrey Gitomer, best-selling author of the Little Red Book of Selling and the Little Gold Book of YES!
 Attitude.
-“When you’re in business for yourself, you write your own history, you write your own success story, you write your own legacy and most important, you write your own paycheck.
+“When you’re in business for yourself, you write your own history, you write your own success story, you write your own legacy and most [importantly], you write your own paycheck.
 Being in business for yourself gives you the opportunity to work your heart out for something you love.”

-6. A Second Career.
-The nation’s 78 million baby boomers are just starting to reach retirement age, yet they’re realizing that they can’t afford to retire.
+The nation’s 73 million baby boomers (according to data estimates from the 2020 census) are just starting to reach retirement age, yet they’re realizing that they can’t afford to retire.
 What’s more, they don’t want to.
 Dr. Mary Furlong, author of Turning Silver into Gold, says, “Boomers are looking for ways to give back.
 They are taking the reins of their own futures and redefining their lives.
 They want work that reflects their values and identity; they want to make a difference.”
-A landmark study by MetLife Foundation and Civic Ventures found that 50 percent of Americans in their 50s and 60s want to do work “that matters.”

 So what does it take?
 First, let’s look at what it doesn’t take.
-You don’t need an MBA or high-powered business background, and you don’t need to be rich or to take a second mortgage on your home.
-Some self-owned business opportunities require expertise, such as consulting, or can take significant capital investment and possibly training, such as real estate investing and franchises; some can be started on a shoestring and prove quite lucrative, including direct selling and online opportunities.
+You don’t need an MBA or a high-powered business background, and you don’t need to be rich or to take out a second mortgage on your home.
+Some self-owned business opportunities require expertise, such as consulting, or can take significant capital investment and possibly training, such as real estate investing and franchises.
+Some can be started on a shoestring and prove quite lucrative, including direct selling and online opportunities.
 Many of the greatest entrepreneurs of our time began with no advanced degrees and hardly any startup capital.